 The CABK organises more than ten lectures each year.
-A Spring Conference is held in London, and an Autumn Conference in the Midlands.
+A Spring Conference is held in London or elsewhere, and an Autumn Conference in the Midlands.
 A Social Evening, also with a speaker, is held during the National Honey Show.

 The CABK publishes and distributes free to its members a selection of the lectures given to the association.
 These lecture booklets are offered for sale to other beekeepers, and additional copies may be purchased by members at a reduced rate.
 When you first join the CABK you will receive the latest three booklets.